- SELF STUDY MODULES

 - Share responsibility for contraception with your partner

-- Share with your partner the responsibility for maintaining yours and
+- Share with your partner the responsibility for maintaining yours and their sexual health

 - Activities involving self-pleasuring should be conducted in private.